top of page

 Boquete

-If you do want to stay for a day or two in David then the best it has to offer is some pretty stunning scenary and hiking trails just a few hours north.
-Lesser know and way off the backpacker and tourist trails you will get an experience a lot of other will simply skip past!
+The best way to experience this area is to get over to Boquete and take on the hiking trails just a few hours north.
+Lesser known and off the regular tourist trail you will get a more personal and quiet experience.
 Los Naranjos has multiple hiking trails including 'The lost Waterfall' ($7USD Entrance fee) with a bus from David for just $4!
 Shuttles will also be available to take you directly to the trail heads if you do not fancy the public bus!
-Either way, with plenty of good supermarkets in David, it is a good way to load up on snacks and liquids before heading out on a path less traveled.

 Stay In Boquete